 It's no secret that your body needs omega-3 fatty acids to function properly.
-Omega-3 fatty acids are crucial to general development, normal brain function and overall heart health.
+Omega-3 fatty acids are crucial for proper growth and development, normal brain function and overall heart health.
 They aren't manufactured inside your body, so the best way to get enough is through your diet.
-The American Heart Association advises having two servings of fatty fish, such as salmon, tuna and mackerel, each week.
+The American Heart Association advises having two servings of fatty fish, such as salmon, tuna or mackerel, each week.
 However, these fish can contain high levels of mercury, so taking a nutritional supplement high in omega-3 fatty acids is a viable alternative.
 Both krill oil and fish oil supplements contain omega-3 fatty acids, and they are available over the counter.
-Talk to your doctor first before taking either of these supplements, especially if you are pregnant or have a serious medical condition.
+Talk to your doctor first before taking either of these supplements, especially if you are pregnant or have a medical condition.

 Krill oil is derived from tiny shrimp-like crustaceans found in the cold waters of the Antarctic.
 Like fish oil, krill oil is rich in eicosapentaenoic acid, or EPA, and docosahexaenoic acid, or DHA, which are omega-3 polyunsaturated fatty acids.
 A study published in the "European Journal of Nutrition" in 2013 found that krill oil, which provides omega-3 fatty acids in their phospholipid form, is more effective in lowering triglyceride levels than fish oil.
 Although it appears that krill oil may be beneficial in helping lower triglyceride levels, alleviating arthritis pain and reducing the risk of heart attack and stroke, more clinical studies involving human participants are needed.